InteropIO/finsemble-react-controls/FinsembleDialog/README.md

 # FinsembleDialog

+## Overview
+The FinsembleDialog allows you to quickly assemble a functioning dialog, which is simply a Finsemble pop-up component that receives user input and transmits it to another window.
+It handles much of the communication with the `DialogManagerClient`, and allows you to focus on the contents of your dialog.

 ## Hierarchy
-This component is part of a collection of components.
-In order to make sure that your component has appropriate classes and styling, adhere to this hierarchy.
+This control is actually part of a collection of controls.
+In order to make sure that your control has appropriate classes and styling, adhere to this hierarchy.

 * **FinsembleDialog**
     * [FinsembleDialogQuestion](../FinsembleDialogQuestion/README.md)